 “No way.
 So the rumors are true that this school is haunted.
-Then what my friends are saying is true?
-If you walk down the female dorm corridor at 3 am at night you will hear a crying baby.”
+So then what my friends are saying is true?
+Walking down the female dorm corridor at 3 am at night, you will hear a crying baby.”
 Her voice squeaked with fright.

-“I don’t know, I’m not liking this.
-Lately the sightings of these supposed ghost have been going out of control.
+“I don’t know, I’m not like this.
+Lately, the sightings of these supposed ghosts have been going out of control.
 I’m not so sure if it’s true or fake.
-Let’s not talk about it anymore.
+So let’s not talk about it anymore.
 It gives me the creeps.”

 “Yea.”
-The students voice faded off into the distance and silence followed after.
+The student’s voice faded into the distance, and silence followed.

 Kiyro was skeptical of what he had just heard, but he kept the information in the back of his mind.

 Isabel was the first one to open the door.
-Upon opening the door in the middle of the room was a table and a couple of chairs.
-Around the interior of the walls were small book shelves lined with different mythical stories and religions.
+Upon opening the door, a table and a couple of chairs were in the middle of the room.
+Around the interior of the walls were small bookshelves lined with different mythical stories and religions.

 “What are we even looking for?”
 Jack walked around the room, picking through shelves for answers.

 “Not sure.”
-Alex replied, “It could be some kind of small trinket or some recording devices.”
+Alex replied, “It could be some small trinket or recording device.”

 “Maybe some form of digital chip or possibly a handwritten note?”

-“You kidding me right?
-A handwritten note you jest.
-You think they would go to a location just to put a paper here?
+“You’re kidding me, right?
+A handwritten note, you jest.
+Do you think they would go to a location just to put a paper here?
 Why so much effort for one thing?”
-Alex asked baffled by the statement.
+Alex asked, baffled by the statement.

-“Look before you guys go into a full disagreement we should-” Kiyro was interrupted by Eve’s sudden shake of his shoulder.
-He turned around to see a life-size holographic image of Dion in his prime days appeared before Kiyro, Will, Eve, Alex, Jack, and Isabel in full size.
-It flickered on and off like an old static TV and eventually it became clear and solid.
+“Look, before you guys go into a full disagreement, we should-” Kiyro was interrupted by Eve’s sudden shake of his shoulder.
+He turned around to see a life-size holographic image of Dion in his prime days appearing before Kiyro, Will, Eve, Alex, Jack, and Isabel in full size.
+It flickered on and off like an old static T.V.
+Eventually, it became clear and solid.

 “Is he who I think he is?”
 Jack pointed towards the holographic Dion.

 “Yep.
-He’s the vampire that attacked the city during the in game world quest,” Eve silently whispered leaned towards him to whisper into his ears.
+He’s the vampire that attacked the city during the in-game world quest,” Eve silently whispered, leaning towards him to whisper into his ears.